 - Receive complimentary online and print curriculum materials

-- Receive optional UTC Continuing Education Credit (CEUs)
+- Receive optional UTC Center for Professional Education Credit (CEUs)

 - Obtain optional UTC graduate credit at participant’s expense